Granulation tissue: Structure

-An excess of granulation tissue (caro luxurians) is informally referred to as "proud flesh".
+An excess of granulation tissue (caro luxurians) is informally referred to as hypergranulation or "proud flesh".

 Extracellular matrix

 The extracellular matrix of granulation tissue is created and modified by fibroblasts.
 Initially, it consists of a network of type-III collagen, a weaker form of the structural protein that can be produced rapidly.
 This is later replaced by the stronger, long-stranded type-I collagen, as evidenced in scar tissue.

 Immunity

 The main immune cells active in the tissue are macrophages and neutrophils, although other leukocytes are also present.
 These work to phagocytize old or damaged tissue, and protect the healing tissue from pathogenic infection.
 This is necessary both to aid the healing process and to protect against invading pathogens, as the wound often does not have an effective skin barrier to act as a first line of defense.

 Vascularization

 It is necessary for a network of blood vessels to be established as soon as possible to provide the growing tissue with nutrients, to take away cellular wastes, and transport new leukocytes to the area.
 Fibroblasts, the main cells that deposit granulation tissue, depend on oxygen to proliferate and lay down the new extracellular matrix.

 In vascularisation, also called angiogenesis, endothelial cells quickly grow into the tissue from older, intact blood vessels.
 These branch out in a systematic way, forming anastomoses with other vessels.